240hz/ApexConfigs/README.md

 - Binding a third key is simple and can be done in ```*.cfg```. for examples reference ```settings.cfg```.
 Insted of a ```0``` or a ```1``` at the end of the bind command seqence you will need to put a ```2```.
 For a 4th bind of an action you will need a ```3``` etc. example: ```bind "ALT" "+jump" 2```.
 This would make the 3rd bind for jump ALT. and this should be put in ```binds.cfg```.

-- exicuting the autoexec.cfg while in a match ```DEL``` key will apply visual diffrences. these visual diffrences are optimized atm for Max Dark Boost options on gaming monitors.
+- executing the autoexec.cfg while in a match ```DEL``` key will apply visual diffrences. these visual diffrences are optimized atm for Max Dark Boost options on gaming monitors.

 - some command settings only work at startup in ```videoconfig.txt``` like LOD. and others like FOV may work as a ingame bind.